-Voting exclusion statements under applicable Australian Securities Exchange (ASX) requirements in relation to items 3 and 4 of this Notice are set out in the enclosed Management Information Circular.
+Voting exclusion statements under applicable Australian Securities Exchange (ASX) requirements in relation to resolution 4 of this Notice are set out in the enclosed Management Information Circular.

-DATED at Melbourne, Australia, as of the 3rd day of May 2016.
+DATED at Melbourne, Australia, as of the 19th day of May 2017.

 BY ORDER OF THE BOARD OF DIRECTORS OF OCEANAGOLD CORPORATION